 - Full Screen Opens Main Console in Full Screen mode.
-Right-click to exit full screen. - Play at RealTime Speed- Set the Speed Slider to real time speed. - Unlock PTZ (Return Home)- Forces PTZ back to home position. - Send Picture To You can automatically send picture to Printer, Email Recipient as a Link, a File, the Clipboard, or to the Clipboard as a Link - Camera Tour Allows you to Edit (or Create) a Camera Tour, and Enable or Disable a Tour.
-If Enable or Disable is selected while playing historical video, the Video Panel will switch to Live mode. - Settings Launches the Camera View Settings dialog box with several settings for appearance, what to do when activity occurs, digital tracking, and other miscellaneous options.
-See "Customizing Video Panel Properties" on page 35.
+Right-click to exit full screen. - Play at RealTime Speed- Set the Speed Slider to real time speed. - Unlock PTZ (Return Home)- Forces PTZ back to home position. - PTZ Lock Properties PTZ Lock dialog box opens.
+Indicates who has PTZ locked and when that lock expires.
+Options to Unlock, Lock Indefinitely, Lock 5 minutes, Lock for user-defined minutes. - Send Picture To You can automatically send picture to Printer, Email Recipient as a Link, a File, the Clipboard, or to the Clipboard as a Link - Camera Tour Allows you to Edit (or Create) a Camera Tour, and Enable or Disable a Tour.
+If Enable or Disable is selected while playing historical video, the Video Panel will switch to Live mode. - Show Tool Strip, Show Timeline, Show Navigation Bar A check mark beside each feature indicates that it is displayed with the video panel. - Settings Launches the Camera View Settings dialog box with several settings for appearance, what to do when activity occurs, digital tracking, and other miscellaneous options.
+See "Customizing Video Panel Properties" on page 39.